 5. Integration with a fire control system with LPI radar and weaponry (under investigation).

-Full denial of any of the satellite navigation systems operating around the world: GPS, Glonass, Beido, Compass, Galileo on all frequencies and modes used.
-This results in 100% loss of the drone’s relevant data input on position, velocity and time control.
+Full denial of any of the satellite navigation systems operating around the world: GPS, Glonass, Beido, Compass, Galileo on all frequencies and modes are being used.

 Drones are already capable of delivering chemicals and explosives over medium-long ranges, solo or in swarms.
 There are currently no regulations or sufficient countermeasures in place to stop someone from flying a heavily armed drone into a busy city or airspace.
-Even with unarmed drones significant damage can be inflicted by targeting commercial aircraft during take-off and landing.
+Even with unarmed drones, significant damage can be inflicted by targeting commercial aircraft during take-off and landing.
+Achilles can mak the difference.
+Although non-ITAR, export restrictions may apply.